Oklahoma State Cowboys baseball: 1999 College World Series

 The 1999 Oklahoma State baseball team went a respectable 41–14 in the regular season with a 19–9 record in the Big 12.
 In the Wichita Regional, the Cowboys earned the second seed but were quickly upset by third-seeded UCLA.
 One loss away from elimination, Oklahoma State notched a win over Oral Roberts before getting revenge on UCLA and eliminating the Bruins in the rematch.
 Needing two wins against Wichita State, the Cowboys delivered, beating the Shockers twice on their home field to send Oklahoma State to the Waco Super Regional.
 Facing Big 12 rival Baylor in Waco, the Cowboys won the opening game easily before falling in the second, setting up a third game.
-Oklahoma State would go on to defeat Baylor in the game, sending the Cowboys to Omaha for the 19th time.
-In the College World Series, it was once again an extremely early exit for Oklahoma State.
-Losses to Alabama and Rice quickly eliminated the Cowboys, leaving Omaha without a win for just the third time in program history.
+Oklahoma State would go on to defeat Baylor in the deciding contest, sending the Cowboys to Omaha for the 19th time.
+In the College World Series, it was once again an early exit for Oklahoma State.
+Losses to Alabama and Rice quickly eliminated the Cowboys, who left Omaha without a win for just the third time in program history.